pulumi/docs/content/blog/devsecops-strategy-security-automation-tivity-health/index.md

 Transitioning to DevSecOps and cloud-native practices required a cultural shift at Tivity Health.
 Giambrono acknowledges that this cultural shift was not without its challenges.
 He emphasizes the importance of addressing the human element of change, offering the following advice for organizations embarking on a similar journey:

 - **Start with a proof of concepts**: Giambruno recommends beginning with a small-scale proof of concepts to demonstrate the capabilities and benefits of the new technologies and processes to help alleviate fears and build confidence among team members.
-- **Empower developers and make them feel safe**: By involving developers in the process and ensuring they feel comfortable with the new tools and workflows, Tivity Health gained their buy-in and support for the DevSecOps transformation.
+- **Empower developers and make them feel safe**: By involving developers in the process and ensuring they feel comfortable with the new tools and workflows, Tivity Health gained user buy-in and overall support for the new DevSecOps approach.
-- **Secure buy-in from business and financial stakeholders**: Addressing the concerns of business and financial stakeholders, such as the impact on costs and the ability to deliver tangible results, is crucial for securing the necessary support and resources for the transformation.
+- **Secure buy-in from business and financial stakeholders**: Address the concerns of business and financial stakeholders early on, such as the impact on costs and the ability to deliver tangible results.
+This is crucial for securing the necessary support and resources.
-- **Celebrate successes and build momentum**: Giambruno emphasizes the importance of highlighting and celebrating the team's achievements along the way, even when there are bumps on the road, as this helps build enthusiasm and keep the momentum going.
+- **Celebrate successes and build momentum**: Giambruno highlights the importance of celebrating the team's achievements along the way, even when there are bumps on the road, as this helps build enthusiasm and keep the momentum going.

 ## The Future of DevSecOps and Pulumi at Tivity Health